White Sands National Park: National monument

-The idea of creating a national park to protect the white sands formation dates to 1898 when a group from El Paso, Texas, proposed the creation of Mescalero National Park.
+The idea of creating a national park to protect the white sands formation dates to 1898, when a group from El Paso, Texas proposed the creation of Mescalero National Park.
 The plan failed as it included a game hunting preserve that conflicted with the idea of preservation held by the Department of the Interior.

-From 1912 to 1922, Albert B. Fall, a Senator from New Mexico—later appointed Secretary of the Interior—and the owner of a large ranch in Three Rivers northeast of the dune field, promoted four separate bills in Congress for a national park in the Tularosa Basin.
-Fall's ultimate plan was called the All-Year National Park as it would be open throughout the year, unlike more northerly parks.
-The bill included four geographically separate and diverse areas, to be administered as one national park.
+From 1912 to 1922, Albert B. Fall, a senator from New Mexico who was later appointed Secretary of the Interior and the owner of a large ranch in Three Rivers northeast of the dune field, promoted four separate bills in Congress for a national park in the Tularosa Basin.
+Fall's ultimate plan was called the All-Year National Park, as it would be open throughout the year, unlike more northerly parks.
+The bill included four geographically separate and diverse areas to be administered as one national park.
 The proposed areas included a 2000 acre scenic portion of the Mescalero Indian reservation, 640 acre of the dune field, 640 acres of a volcanic area to the north named Carrizozo Malpais, and the shoreline of the Elephant Butte Reservoir to the west, beyond the San Andres Mountains.
-Stephen Mather, the director of the National Park Service, criticized the proposal as having "disjointed boundaries, lack of spectacular scenery, and questionable usage."
-The National Parks Association and the Indian Rights Association campaigned against Fall's bill, mainly because of the appropriation of Indian reservation land and that it might establish a precedent of industrial usage within parks.
+Stephen Mather, the director of the National Park Service, criticized the proposal as having "disjointed boundaries, lack of spectacular scenery, and questionable usage".
+The National Parks Association and the Indian Rights Association campaigned against Fall's bill, mainly because of the appropriation of Indian reservation land and the possibility of establishing a precedent of industrial usage within parks.
 The bill failed in Congress, and Fall resigned in 1923 during the Teapot Dome scandal.

 During the 1920s, an Alamogordo businessman named Tom Charles promoted the potential economic benefits of protecting the white sands formation.
 Charles mobilized enough local support for the construction of an improved state route between Las Cruces and Alamogordo (now U.S. Route 70), passing the southern edge of the dune field.
-He lobbied to have the dunes declared a national park, but was advised by Senator Bronson M. Cutting, who had influence with President Herbert Hoover, that national monument status would be much easier to obtain.
+He lobbied to have the dunes declared a national park, but was advised by Senator Bronson M. Cutting, who influenced President Herbert Hoover, that national monument status would be much easier to obtain.